vxti-glitch/AD-HelpDesk-Utility/README.md

 A team processing ten account unlocks and one ten-user onboarding batch per day recovers approximately 2.5 technician hours daily.
 Annualized, that is around 600 hours per technician.

 The audit log format is pipe-delimited and SIEM-ready.
 It records operator identity, machine hostname, action category, and timestamp for every operation.
-This satisfies documentation requirements under SOC 2, ISO 27001, and HIPAA without additional tooling.

 ---